Root Canal Therapy

-With the knowledge and expertise the endodontists possess, teeth once doomed to be extracted now can be salvaged with ROOT CANAL THERAPY.
+With the knowledge and expertise endodontists possess, teeth once doomed to be extracted now can be salvaged with root canal therapy.
 Our endodontists use the latest microscopic techniques and most up-to-date methods to treat pulp and periapical disease.
-When the pulp (the space inside the tooth containing the nerve and blood vessels) becomes infected or inflamed it commonly exhibits one or more of the following:
+When the space inside the tooth containing the nerve and blood vessels, or the ‘pulp.’ becomes infected or inflamed it commonly exhibits one or more of the following:

 - Spontaneous pain or throbbing while biting.

 - Swelling and tenderness in the nearby gums.

 - Discoloration of the tooth.

 The inflammation or infection can have a variety of causes: deep decay, repeated dental procedures on a tooth, trauma, or a crack or chip in a tooth.
 The tooth nerve will not heal by itself.
 If left untreated, the infection will spread to the bone around the tooth causing bone destruction.
 The pain can worsen until emergency treatment or extraction is necessary.

 - First, you will be given a local anesthetic to completely numb the area and provide you maximum comfort during the entire appointment.
 A rubber sheet will be placed around the tooth to isolate it.